 \item Equation \ref{eq:ss2gsos.2} define the not later than relationship and this happens when $\alpha$ occurs not later than $\beta$ on the step sequence $s$ and $\{\alpha,\beta\}$ cannot be serialized into $\{\beta\}\{\alpha\}$, and $\alpha$ and $\beta$ are not commutative.

 \item Equation \ref{eq:ss2gsos.3} is the most complicated one, since we want to take into consideration the ``earlier than'' relationships which are not taken care of by the commutative closure.
-There are three such cases: \begin{enumerate}[(i)] \item $\alpha$ occurs before $\beta$ on the step sequence $s$, and two event occurrences $\alpha$ and $\beta$ cannot be put together into a single step ($(\alpha,\beta)\notin ser$) and are not commutative ($(\alpha,\beta)\notin inl$). \item $\alpha$ and $\beta$ are supposed to be commutative but they can be flipped into $\beta$ and $\alpha$ because $\alpha$ is ``synchronous" with some $\gamma$ and $\beta$ is ``synchronous'' with some $\delta$, and $(\gamma,\delta)$ is not in $inl$ (``synchronous'' in a sense that they must happen simultaneously). \item $(\alpha, \beta)$ is in $ser$ but they can never be put together into a single step because there are some distinct event occurrences $\gamma$ and $\delta$ which are squeezed between $\alpha$ and $\beta$ (always occur between $\alpha$ and $\delta$) such that $\delta$ occurs before $\gamma$ and $(\delta,\gamma)$ is not in $ser$ ($\delta$ and $\gamma$ will never be put together into a single step). \end{enumerate} \end{enumerate}
+There are three such cases: \begin{enumerate}[(i)] \item $\alpha$ occurs before $\beta$ on the step sequence $s$, and two event occurrences $\alpha$ and $\beta$ cannot be put together into a single step ($(\alpha,\beta)\notin ser$) and are not commutative ($(\alpha,\beta)\notin inl$). \item $\alpha$ and $\beta$ are supposed to be commutative but they cannot be commuted into $\beta$ and $\alpha$ because $\alpha$ is ``synchronous" with some $\gamma$ and $\beta$ is ``synchronous'' with some $\delta$, and $(\gamma,\delta)$ is not in $inl$ (``synchronous'' in a sense that they must happen simultaneously). \item $(\alpha, \beta)$ is in $ser$ but they can never be put together into a single step because there are two distinct event occurrences $\delta$ and $\gamma$ which are ``squeezed'' between $\alpha$ and $\beta$ such that $(\delta,\gamma)\notin ser$, and thus $\delta$ and $\gamma$ can never be put together into a single step. \end{enumerate} \end{enumerate}

-After building all of these ``local'' invariants from the step sequence $s$, all of other ``global'' invariants which can be inferred from the axioms of the gso-structure definition are fully constructed by the commutative closure. \\
+After building all of these ``local'' invariants from the step sequence $s$, all other ``global'' invariants which can be inferred from the axioms of the gso-structure definition are fully constructed by the commutative closure. \\

-The next proposition will shows that the relations from $G^{\{s\}}$ really corresponds to positional invariants of all the step sequences from the g-comtrace $[s]$.
+The next lemma will shows that the relations from $G^{\{s\}}$ really correspond to positional invariants of all the step sequences from the g-comtrace $[s]$.